MS-LSTM: Exploring Spatiotemporal Multiscale Representations in Video Prediction Domain: Experiments

 \subsection{Precipitation Nowcasting}

-The German radar dataset~\cite{ayzel2020rainnet} is collected by 17 Doppler radars, including radar echo maps every 5 minutes from 2006 to 2017, covering the whole area of Germany.
-The original image size is 900$\times$900, and we interpolate it to 180$\times$180.
-We use data from 2006 to 2014 to optimize model parameters and data from 2015 to 2017 for testing.
-We sample one radar map every 30 minutes, which makes extrapolation much more difficult.
-The job of the model is to foretell 4 future frames based on 4 historical frames, that is, the variation of precipitation within 2 hours from now.
+The German radar dataset~\cite{ayzel2020rainnet} contains radar echo maps captured every 5 minutes recorded by 17 Doppler radars between 2006 and 2017.
+The radar map covers the entire Germany with a resolution of 900$\times$900, which we interpolate to 180$\times$180.
+Data between 2006 and 2014 are used to optimize the model parameters, while data between 2015 and 2017 are reserved for testing purposes.
+To make extrapolation more challenging, we sample one radar map every 30 minutes.
+The model is trained to predict four future frames based on four historical ones, which denote precipitation fluctuations over the next two hours.